-Travel time estimates are made for 5-minute periods (30 periods in the 2.5 hour simulation).
-To account for the randomness in the selection of vehicles as probes, the estimation process was repeated 5 times, each time with a new random sample of probe vehicles.
-Thus, a total of 150 (5 repetitions \times 30 periods) estimates of the average vehicle travel time were made.
+Travel time estimates are made for 5-m periods (30 periods in the 2.5 h simulation).
+To account for the randomness in the selection of vehicles as probes, the estimation process was repeated five times, each time with a new random sample of probe vehicles.
+Thus, a total of 150 (5 repetitions $\times$ 30 periods) estimates of the average vehicle travel time were made.